Jaromek/playingCardRecognition/README.md

 └── test/
 ```

-Each subfolder should contain one folder per card class, e.g., `AH/`, `10C/`, `QS/`, etc., with images inside.
+Each subfolder should contain one folder per card class with images inside.

 ---